sumayiar/Campus-Management-Server/README.md

 # server-starter-code
-Group member names: Sumayia Rashid, Tamanna Chowdhury, and Zeeshan Ahmed Gondal.
+Group member names: Sumayia Rashid, Tamanna Chowdhury, and Zeeshan Gondal.

 This repository is the server (back-end) starter code for Final Project - Full-Stack CRUD Application.